 Morning sickness is the nauseated feeling that many women get during the first trimester of pregnancy.
 Morning sickness can be, but is not always, accompanied with vomiting.
 It usually starts out in the morning and wears off as you become active throughout your day, but it can actually occur at any time of the day.

-Many health care providers believe morning sickness is a good sign because it means the placenta
+Many health care providers believe morning sickness is a good sign because it means the placenta is developing well.

 Incidence; Causes and Development

 More than half of all pregnant women experience morning sickness.Most pregnant women have at least some nausea

 The nausea is often a result of the increased hormone levels that result from pregnancy.
 The exact cause of morning sickness is not known; it may be caused by hormonal changes or lower blood sugar during early pregnancy.
 Emotional stress, traveling, or some foods can aggravate the problem.

 and vomiting can be one of the first signs of pregnancy and usually begins around the 6th week of pregnancy.
 It can occur at any time of the day, and for most women it seems to stop around the 12th week of pregnancy although it can last until the 14th or 16th week.